oracle/terraform-provider-oci/website/docs/d/database_autonomous_db_versions.html.markdown

 The following attributes are exported:

-* `db_workload` - The Autonomous Database workload type.
+* `db_workload` - The Autonomous AI Database workload type.
 The following values are valid:
-	* OLTP - indicates an Autonomous Transaction Processing database
+	* OLTP - indicates an Autonomous AI Transaction Processing database
-	* DW - indicates an Autonomous Data Warehouse database
+	* DW - indicates an Autonomous AI Lakehouse database
-	* AJD - indicates an Autonomous JSON Database
+	* AJD - indicates an Autonomous AI JSON Database
-	* APEX - indicates an Autonomous Database with the Oracle APEX Application Development workload type.
+	* APEX - indicates an Autonomous AI Database with the Oracle APEX AI Application Development workload type.
+	* LH - indicates an Oracle Autonomous AI Lakehouse database

 	 This cannot be updated in parallel with any of the following: licenseModel, dbEdition, cpuCoreCount, computeCount, computeModel, adminPassword, whitelistedIps, isMTLSConnectionRequired, privateEndpointLabel, nsgIds, dbVersion, isRefreshable, dbName, scheduledOperations, dbToolsDetails, isLocalDataGuardEnabled, or isFreeTier.
-* `details` - A URL that points to a detailed description of the Autonomous Database version.
+* `details` - A URL that points to a detailed description of the Autonomous AI Database version.
 * `is_dedicated` - True if the database uses [dedicated Exadata infrastructure](https://docs.oracle.com/en/cloud/paas/autonomous-database/index.html).
-* `is_default_for_free` - True if this version of the Oracle Database software's default is free.
+* `is_default_for_free` - True if this version of the Oracle AI Database software's default is free.
-* `is_default_for_paid` - True if this version of the Oracle Database software's default is paid.
+* `is_default_for_paid` - True if this version of the Oracle AI Database software's default is paid.
-* `is_free_tier_enabled` - True if this version of the Oracle Database software can be used for Always-Free Autonomous Databases.
+* `is_free_tier_enabled` - True if this version of the Oracle AI Database software can be used for Always-Free Autonomous AI Databases.
-* `is_paid_enabled` - True if this version of the Oracle Database software has payments enabled.
+* `is_paid_enabled` - True if this version of the Oracle AI Database software has payments enabled.
-* `version` - A valid Oracle Database version for Autonomous Database.
+* `version` - A valid Oracle AI Database version for Autonomous AI Database.